 - Machine learning – In ML focus is on feature engineering.
 Traditional machine learning creates/train-test splits of the data where ever possible via cross-validation.

 In a scenario where a deep understanding of medical symptoms is required for some disease detection, high performance and accuracy are very crucial.
 So in this case, deep learning would be a better choice compared to traditional machine learning.

 Frequently used Jargons in Deep Learning

 - Deep Reinforcement Learning (DRN) – This is a powerful and exciting area of AI research, with potential applicability to a variety of problem areas.
-Other common terms under this area are DQN, Deep Deterministic Policy Gradients (DDPG) etc.
+Other common terms under this area are DQN, Deep Deterministic Policy Gradients (DDPG), etc.

-- Recursive Neural Networks – Recursive Neural Networks – Call it as a deep tree-like structure.
+- Recursive Neural Networks – Recursive Neural Networks – Call it a deep tree-like structure.
 When the need is to parse a whole sentence we use the recursive neural network.
 Tree-like topology allows branching connections and hierarchical structure.
-Arguments here can be how recursive neural network are different than recurrent neural networks?
+Arguments here can be how recursive neural network is different than recurrent neural networks?

 - Convolutional Neural Networks – Convolutional Neural Networks (CNN) are an excellent tool and one of the most advanced achievements in deep learning.
 In today’s time, CNN’s deep learning got hyped, much of attention and focus from all players in the business.
 The two core concepts of convolutional neural networks are convolution (hence the name) and pooling.